GittieLabs/lovebank-services/README.md

 - Point the top 3 URIs to the 3 local PostgreSQL databases you created  <br/>
 - Point the bottom 3 URIs to the remote PostgreSQL databases (please see Keybase for complete URIs) <br/>
 - **APP_SETTINGS** will determine which database the flask app connects to when run.
 Refer to the following guide when deciding its value:
-    - "config.TestingConfig" will connect to the database referenced by SQLALCHEMY_DATABASE_URI_TEST <br/>
+    - APP_SETTINGS="config.TestingConfig" will connect to the database referenced by SQLALCHEMY_DATABASE_URI_TEST <br/>
-    - "config.DevelopmentConfig" will connect to database referenced by SQLALCHEMY_DATABASE_URI_DEV  <br/>
+    - APP_SETTINGS="config.DevelopmentConfig" will connect to database referenced by SQLALCHEMY_DATABASE_URI_DEV  <br/>
-    - "config.ProductionConfig" will connect to the database referenced by SQLALCHEMY_DATABASE_URI   <br/>
+    - APP_SETTINGS="config.ProductionConfig" will connect to the database referenced by SQLALCHEMY_DATABASE_URI   <br/>
-    - "config.TestingRemoteConfig" will connect to the database referenced by SQLALCHEMY_REMOTE_URI_TEST <br/>
+    - APP_SETTINGS="config.TestingRemoteConfig" will connect to the database referenced by SQLALCHEMY_REMOTE_URI_TEST <br/>
-    - "config.DevelopmentRemoteConfig" will connect to database referenced by SQLALCHEMY_REMOTE_URI_DEV  <br/>
+    - APP_SETTINGS="config.DevelopmentRemoteConfig" will connect to database referenced by SQLALCHEMY_REMOTE_URI_DEV  <br/>
-    - "config.ProductionRemoteConfig" will connect to the database referenced by SQLALCHEMY_REMOTE_URI   <br/>
+    - APP_SETTINGS="config.ProductionRemoteConfig" will connect to the database referenced by SQLALCHEMY_REMOTE_URI   <br/>

 #### **3.** Within the ***key_management_service*** folder, add another **.env** file and include the following (some information is omitted):<br/>
 ```